awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 1. Do one of the following:
    + To use a number from your instance, choose **Select a number from your instance**, and then search for or select the number to use from the drop\-down\.
    + Choose **Use attribute** to use a contact attribute to provide the value for the caller ID number\.
 You can use either a **User Defined** attribute you create using a [Set contact attributes](set-contact-attributes.md) block, or an **External** attribute returned from an AWS Lambda function\.
 The value of any attribute you use must be a phone number claimed for your instance and be in E\.164 format\.
 If the number used from an attribute is not in E\.164 format, the number set for the **Outbound caller ID number** for the queue is used\.
+**Important**
+The value of any attribute you use must be a phone number claimed for your instance\.
+The number must be in E\.164 format\.
+If the number used from an attribute is not in E\.164 format, calls may be terminated by the destination networks\.
+It is your responsibility to ensure the numbers you are using are legally permissible\.
+Certain numbers, such as \+44870 numbers in the UK, are not legally permissible\.
+You must ensure you're not using them\.

 1. Add any additional blocks to complete your flow, and connect the **Success** branch of the [Call phone number](call-phone-number.md) block to the next block in the flow\.